Skip to Content

 A large walking path through Chundangji Pond

-A large walking path inside a Seoul Palace
+A large walking path inside Changgyeonggung Palace

-The palace itself is quite small compared to the large grounds, but there are extensive paths leading from each side of the palace so you have a lot of options depending on where you want to explore.
+While the paths are not an official tourist destination, we think Changgyeonggung Palace is one of the best destinations to enjoy a leisurely walk in Seoul.
+The palace itself is quite small compared to the large grounds, but there are extensive paths leading into the gardens so you have a lot of options if you want to walk around.

 Our Changgyeonggung Palace Photos

-We enjoyed our visit to Changgyeonggung Palace and took many photos.
-Here are a few of our favorites:
+We enjoyed our visit to the palace and took many photos.
+Here are a few of our favorites so you know exactly what to expect:

 The white Grand Greenhouse inside Changgyeonggung Palace with maze out front of the building